Bodyali96/Project8-FSND/README.md

     * Choose `None of the above`
     * Choose `UTC`

-    ### Install and configure Apache to serve a Python application:
+    ### Install and configure Apache to serve a Flask Python web application:
     * Run the command: `sudo apt-get install apache2`
     * Run the command: `sudo apt-get install libapache2-mod-wsgi`
     * Run the command: `cd /var/www`